litmuschaos/v1-litmus-docs/docs/docker-service-kill.md

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
 - Ensure that the `docker-service-kill` experiment resource is available in the cluster  by executing                         `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.6.0?file=charts/generic/docker-service-kill/experiment.yaml)
+- Ensure that the node on which application pod is running should be cordoned before execution of the chaos experiment (before applying the chaosengine manifest) to ensure that the litmus experiment runner pods are not scheduled on it / subjected to eviction.
+This can be achieved with the following steps:

+  - Get node names against the applications pods: `kubectl get pods -o wide`
+  - Cordon the node `kubectl cordon <nodename>`

 ## Entry Criteria